 In contrast, the Final Memorandum states that DHS "personnel must evaluate the individual and the totality of the facts and circumstances and exercise their judgment accordingly," J.A.
 115, and that "[w]hether a noncitizen poses a current threat to public safety is not to be determined according to bright lines or categories, [but by] an assessment of the individual and the totality of the facts and circumstances."
 J.A.
-113. Even though § 1226(c) makes the fact of conviction alone sufficient to trigger detention, Final Memorandum mandatorv ${ m the}$ mandates that "personnel should not rely on the fact of conviction or the result of a database search alone."
+113. Even though § 1226(c) makes the fact of conviction alone sufficient to trigger detention. ${ m the}$ Final Memorandum mandates that "personnel should not rely on the fact of conviction or the result of a database search alone."
 J.A.
-115. The Final Memorandum also requires personnel consider extra-statutory agency to before individual circumstances permitting enforcement action to be taken.
+115. The Final Memorandum also requires personnel consider agency to extra-statutory individual circumstances before permitting enforcement action to be taken.
 J.A.
 113-15 (listing types of aggravating and mitigating factors); see also id. at 331-39 (district court's finding that agency personnel are required to consider extra-statutory factors before taking enforcement action).

-Nowhere the Congress's statute does in mandatory enforcement depend actions consideration of individualized facts or circumstances.2 Where Congress otherwise mandates action, weighing extra-statutory factors-aggravating or mitigating-to determine whether action is warranted is plainly unlawful.
+Nowhere in the statute does Congress's mandatory enforcement actions depend on consideration of individualized facts or circumstances.2 Where Congress otherwise mandates action, weighing extra-statutory factors-aggravating or mitigating-to determine whether action is warranted is plainly unlawful.
 An executive agency's policy preference about how to enforce (or, in this case, not enforce) an act of Congress cannot trump the power of Congress: a Court may not, "simply ... accept an argument that the [agency] may ... take action which it thinks will best effectuate a federal policy" because "[a]n agency may not confer power upon itself."
 Louisiana Pub.
 Serv.
 Comm'n v.
 FCC, 476 U.S. 355, 374 (1986).

 This Court has recognized that Congress has the authority to restrict executive discretion in this manner by statute: "Congress may limit an agency's exercise of enforcement power if it wishes, either by setting substantive priorities, or by otherwise circumscribing an agency's power to discriminate among issues or cases it will pursue."
 Heckler v.
+Chaney, 470 U.S. 821, 833 (1985).
+Through IIRIRA, Congress circumscribed the Executive branch's